 The continued poor condition of the northern shrimp stock including failed recruitment, the lowest abundance indices on record, and unfavorable environmental conditions have resulted in uncertainties in the future status of the northern shrimp resource.
-To address these uncertainties, an amendment to the FMP was initiated to consider implementation of lengthened specifications setting timelines for closed seasons, management triggers, and the addition of the specifications setting timeline to measures subject to change under adaptive management.
+To address these uncertainties, an amendment to the FMP was initiated to consider implementation of lengthened specifications setting timelines for closed seasons, the addition of management triggers to the FMP, and the addition of the specifications setting timeline to measures subject to change under adaptive management.